gabyballester/react-ts-weather-app-tech-assessment/README.md

 ### Testing

-In addition to a dummy test, there are tests to ensure it behaves as expected, which are listed here:
+There are tests to ensure it behaves as expected, which are listed here:

+- Test.test.tsx (dummy test)
 - App.test.tsx
+- capitalizeText.test.ts

 ### Contributing